XUJINKAI/OneQuick/website/src/en/pro.md

 You can pay the difference via [WeChat](/pay/weixin.png) (recommended) or [Alipay](/pay/alipay.jpg).
 Please make sure to include your send-screenshot email address as a note.
 As the process is done manually, responses may not be timely.
 Thank you for your understanding.

+After switch from subscription to a lifetime license, make sure to cancel the auto-renewal of your subscription in the Microsoft Store to avoid being charged twice.

 <style>
 td {
     width: 12rem;